tsiege/Tech-Interview-Cheat-Sheet/README.md

 ## Contributing
 This is an open source, community project, and I am grateful for all the help I can get.
 If you find a mistake make a PR and please have a source so I can confirm the correction.
 If you have any suggestions feel free to open an issue.

+## Challenges
+This project now has actual code challenges!
+This challenges are meant to cover the topics you'll read below.
+Maybe you'll see them in an interview and maybe you won't.
+Either way you'll probably learn something new.
+[Click here for more](./challenges/README.md)

 # Table of Content
 - [Asymptotic Notation](#asymptotic-notation)
 - [Data Structures](#data-structures)